hcastellon/Excel-file-processing/README.md

 ## Dependencies:

 - Flask: A web framework to create the web-based user interface.
-- Tkinter: The GUI library for the desktop application.
 - Pandas: Used for data manipulation and working with Excel files.
 - XlsxWriter: Required for Excel writing functionality.

 This application offers an efficient solution for processing Excel data, making it suitable for data cleaning and manipulation tasks.
-It combines the convenience of a web app with the flexibility of a desktop application, enhancing the user experience and simplifying data processing workflows.
+It combines the convenience of a web app enhancing the user experience and simplifying data processing workflows.

 Feel free to fork and contribute to this open-source project!
 Happy data processing!